We take HSA and FSA

 Around two years ago, my health took a turn, and I began struggling with high blood pressure.
 The idea of relying on medication indefinitely felt unsettling, so I knew I had to explore other options.
 That led me to get a comprehensive blood panel.
 The results painted a clear picture: I was deficient in several vital nutrients, and other health markers were heading down a dangerous path.
 It was undeniable – losing weight was going to be a significant key to regaining my health.
 And guess what?
 Those small lifestyle changes I started making have led to big changes!
 In just two years, I've lost 82 pounds!
 I can't even begin to describe how much better I feel.
 I truly haven't felt this good in years!
 This journey has taught me so much, and I'm eager to share what I've learned with you.
 I hope that my story can inspire you to make changes in your health.

 My first piece of advice is simple: decide on ONE thing you can change this week.
 Don't try to overhaul everything at once.
 For me, I started by focusing on eating as many fruits and vegetables as possible each day.
 But your "one thing" could be something different – maybe committing to a short walk after dinner, increasing your water intake, or simply being consistent with your vitamins and supplements.
 The key is to choose one manageable change and build from there.
+It is one foot in front of the other, small steps that lead you to your ultimate health goals.

 Knowing that a high-protein and high-fiber diet was key (thanks, Keena!), I didn't want to feel deprived.
 So, I made a list of my favorite foods and snacks that were also high in protein and fiber.
 This allowed me to create a daily food plan that was both aligned with my goals and genuinely satisfying.
 I have found it is much easier for me to eat 1 ingredient foods instead of trying to make elaborate recipes.
 Eating healthy doesn't have to be time consuming!